liferay/sennajs.com/src/pages/docs/gettingStarted/theBuildingblocks.md

 ## SEO & Bookmarkability:

 So if the browser is simply gathering more information rather than refreshing to a separate page, how do you make sure that your users can bookmark and share the content they are viewing?
 With Senna.js, your app will create specific urls that correlate to the information that your users are viewing.
-This not only makes it seamless for your users, but it also enables search engines to index that same information just like it would if it was a traditional webpage.
+This not only makes it seamless for your users, but it also enables search engines to index that same information just like it would if it was a traditional web page.

 </article>